-This month, Masterman High School senior Diana Myers has undertaken the study of one remarkable item during a brief internship at the Library Company.
+In May 2017, Masterman High School senior Diana Myers undertook the study of one remarkable item during a brief internship at the Library Company.
 According to Diana:

 Manipulated photographs, as explained in Faking It: Manipulated Photography before Photoshop (2012), are any photographs where “the final image is not identical to what the camera ‘saw’ in the instance at which the negative was exposed.”
 By this standard, most early photography was manipulated.
 It was very hard, in the early days of photography, to control the exposure for multiple subjects and landscapes, so many techniques of combining separate images to get one good photograph were developed—including taking multiple exposures on a single negative, retouching the negatives with paint or ink, and combination printing.
 William Notman, whose photography studios created “Eminent Women,” was a master of combination printing—a way to get group photographs without making everyone come in to the studio at once.
 Notman’s combination photographs were primarily made from the “paste-up” technique, which involved cutting up negatives and pasting them in an arrangement together, before rephotographing the whole thing so it would look more realistic.